6.4 quake strikes Puerto Rico amid heavy seismic activity

 “The road is cracked in the middle and it lifted up,” he said.

+Víctor Huérfano, director of Puerto Rico’s Seismic Network, told The Associated Press that it is hard to obtain reports of damage or injuries because communications are down for much of the island.
+He said officials in Ponce told him there was widespread damage.

+“We expect that this will be the largest quake for now,” he said.
+“The aftershocks will continue for some time.”

-Puerto Rico’s governor, Wanda Vasquez, ordered government offices closed for the day and urged citizens to remain calm and not check damage to their homes until daylight.
+Puerto Rico’s governor, Wanda Vasquez, told station Radioisla just before 6 a.m. that there had been no immediate reports of deaths.
+She ordered government offices closed for the day and urged citizens to remain calm and not check damage to their homes until daylight.

-A 5.8-magnitude quake that struck early Monday morning collapsed five homes in Guánica and heavily damaged dozens of others.
+A 5.8-magnitude quake that struck early Monday morning collapsed five homes in the southwest coastal town of Guánica and heavily damaged dozens of others.
 It also caused small landslides and power outages.
 The quake was followed by a string of smaller temblors.

 Residents in the south of the island have been terrified to go into their homes for fear that another quake will bring buildings down.